 But while we still don’t have definite answers, here are some theories that attempt to debunk the mysteries behind dreaming.

 Sigmund Freud proposed that while our dreams are a collection of images from our daily lives, they have symbolic meanings.
 He believed that dreams are a perpetual window into our subconscious selves.
-He says that dreams reveal a person’s thoughts, motivations and unconscious desires.
+He says that dreams reveal a person’s thoughts, motivations, and unconscious desires.
 They are one way for people to satisfy their hidden urges and desires.
-Freud believed that by analysing these elements, the unconscious content would be relieved to the conscious mind, and all issues stemming from it could then be addressed and resolved.
+Freud believed that by analyzing these elements, the unconscious content would be relieved to the conscious mind, and all issues stemming from it could then be addressed and resolved.

 To boost performance on certain jobs, sleep is good, but dreaming while we sleep is even better.
 In 2010, researchers found that their subjects were much better at solving a complex 3D maze when they napped and dreamed of the maze before attempting it a second time.
 In fact, they were up to five times better than those who had only thought of the maze while awake and those who napped but didn’t dream about the maze.
 The researchers concluded that some areas of the memory are sharpened when people are asleep, and dreams are proof that their memories are being jogged.

 Stress neurotransmitters in our brains are much less active at the REM stage of sleep, even when we dream of traumatic experiences.
 In light of this, some researchers have been led to believe that one purpose of dreaming is to help us solve the problems and challenges in our lives.
 During a study, researchers woke their subjects just as they were drifting into the REM stage of sleep.
-They discovered that those who weren’t allowed to dream had a lot of tension, anxiety and depression.
+They discovered that those who weren’t allowed to dream had a lot of tension, anxiety, and depression.
 Most experts believe that dreams are there to help us cope with stress and solve the problems facing us.

 The continual brain activation theory proposes that our dreams are as a result of our brain’s need to continually create long-term memories for it to function properly.
 When its input falls below a certain level, like when we are asleep, the brain automatically triggers generation of data from its memory storages, which then appear to us in the form of feelings and sensations in dreams.
 To put it in a simple way, our dreams might be a temporary ”screensaver” to our brains, so they don’t completely shut down whenever we sleep.